elhigu/opencl-testsuite/README.md

 After running tests commandline scripts for each test case are generated to `run_scripts/device_129481944/` directory.
 One can repeat single test cases by running those.
 Test results are written also to `test_out.json`.

 NOTE: tests might hang for few seconds time to time, because when driver fails compilation, it may hang for a moment.

+### Sending test results to public

+To facilitate delivering reports to results page, we added separate CMake target to send them directly from your favorite IDE.

+	make send-report

+This prints out filtered version of report and delivers it to our logging service, which notifies me daily about new test results to get in.
+If sending does not work for some reason, you may send test_out.json / filtered output directly to mikael.lepisto@vincit.fi.

 ## Adding new tests